Q&A With The International Kitchen

 A: In 1994, we pretty much started the field of culinary travel.
 While there were some individual cooking programs, we were the first to start broadly marketing different regions and countries.

 We also come from a background of travel, and although these trips are focused on cooking classes, they are first and foremost a travel trip and need the experience and expertise of a staff with the necessary knowledge to provide a "seamless" trip.
+We are a small, boutique company and you get a lot of personalized attention.
+It's not a random operator answering your call, it is an experienced travel professional who is dedicated to designing the best possible trip for you.

 Q: Do you have an office or are you a "home based" company?